Adult Good Service Awards and Membership Recognition Policy

 Strategic Alignment and Value

-The Girl Guides Australia Adult Good Service Awards and Membership Recognition System supports the successful realisation of our strategic plan goal “To deliver high quality volunteer experiences to the Australian community”.
+The Girl Guides Australia Adult Good Service Awards and Membership Recognition System supports the successful realisation of our strategic plan goal “Enhance and develop the volunteer experience“.

 A well understood, communicated and utilised awards system is a key retention and reward strategy for Girl Guides Australia and the State Girl Guide Organisations and plays a significant role in growing our Organisation.